 Near to the Distillery are the historic ruins of Balvenie Castle.
 There may be time to get a photo of the castle before you leave.
 Or if you’ve had enough whisky for the day, you can skip the Glenfiddich tour and venture into the ruins.

 Your journey back to Inverness follows the river Fiddich to Craigellachie, where we should be able to stop for a photo of the Speyside Cooperage.
-We then pass through Aberlour’s distillery on the banks of the Spey.

 The last leg of the journey takes you through the lovely scenery of Strathspey with views of the Cairngorm mountains.